Zodiak Media: Acqusition by De Agostini and major expansions

+Merger with Banijay Group

-In June 2015, Zodiak Media had announced that they're in advanced exclusive talks to merge with French-based European global international television production giant Banijay Group that would combine the two companies operations into one pan-European global independent international television production and distribution company under the Banijay Group name.
+In June 2015, Zodiak Media announced that they're in advanced exclusive talks to merge with French-based European global international television production giant Banijay Group that would combine the two companies operations into one pan-European global independent international television production and distribution company under the Banijay Group name.
 The deal would also bring the latter company back to the British television market.
 A month later in July of that same year, Zodiak Media announced that they had agreed to merge their operations and their production labels with those of the French-based independent international television production and distribution company Banijay Group with Zodiak CEO Marc-Antoine d'Halluin stepping down following the merger with the founder of Banijay Stéphane Courbit and Banijay's CEO Marco Bassetti will take over of the merged business.
 A year later in January 2016, Zodiak Media announced that the European Commission (EC) had approved their merger with French-based independent international television and distribution company Banijay Group.
-A month later in February of that same year, Zodiak Media had announced that they had completed their merger with French-based independent international television production and distribution company Banijay Group as the latter had become the world's biggest leading indie television production company with Zodiak Media's distribution division Zodiak Rights retained its name and Vivendi had acquired a 26% stake in the combined company.
+A month later in February of that same year, Zodiak Media announced that they had completed their merger with French-based independent international television production and distribution company Banijay Group as the latter had become the world's biggest leading indie television production company with Zodiak Media's distribution division Zodiak Rights retained its name and Vivendi had acquired a 26% stake in the combined company.